port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 After creating the blueprints and saving the integration configuration, you will see new entities in Port matching your projects alongside their issues.

-## Mapping members and groups
+## Mapping group or project and members

-In the following example you will ingest your GitLab groups and their members to Port, you may use the following Port blueprint definitions and integration configuration:
+In the following example you will ingest your GitLab members to Port, you may use the following Port blueprint definitions and integration configuration:

 :::tip Prerequisites